-Schmidt initially filed a brief with this court and claimed that subjecting him to a blood test pursuant to the Kansas Implied Consent Law constituted an unreasonable warrantless search in violation of the Fourth Amendment.
-Specifically, Schmidt claimed that any consent given under the Kansas Implied Consent Law is not a "knowing, intelligent, and voluntary consent free of duress or coercion."
-Schmidt argued that because the United States Supreme Court held in Missouri v.
-McNeely, 569 U.S. , 133
+Steckline initially filed a brief with this court and claimed that subjecting him to a blood test pursuant to the Kansas Implied Consent Law constituted an unreasonable warrantless search in violation of the Fourth Amendment.
+Specifically, Steckline claimed that any consent given under the Kansas Implied Consent Law is not a knowing, intelligent, and voluntary consent free of duress or coercion because of the threat of adverse legal consequences if he refused to submit to testing.
+Steckline argued that because the United States Supreme Court held in Missouri v.
+McNeely, 569 U.S. , 133 S. Ct.

-S. Ct.
 1552, 185 L. Ed.
 2d 696 (2013), that the Fourth Amendment requires some exception to the warrant requirement prior to conducting a warrantless blood test, and because there was no valid consent here, his blood test results were illegally obtained.

 The State initially filed a brief with this court and argued that a driver's consent to a blood test after being warned of the adverse legal consequences following a refusal does not mean the consent was not freely and voluntarily given.
-The State contended that coerced, or even forced consent, does not render consent involuntary, especially in light of the State's compelling interest in maintaining safety on public roads.
-The State pointed out that under Kansas law there is no right to refuse a blood test.
-The State submitted that Schmidt's blood draw was a reasonable search under the consent exception to the warrant requirement and did not violate Schmidt's Fourth Amendment rights.
+The State contended that coerced, or even forced, consent does not render consent involuntary, especially in light of the State's compelling interest in maintaining safety on public roads.
+The State submitted that Steckline's blood draw as authorized by the Kansas Implied Consent Law was a reasonable search under the consent exception to the warrant requirement and did not violate Steckline's Fourth Amendment rights.